-I’m pretty sure if DCPS got evaluated on how well they explain their pension plan, they’d score Ineffective.
+If DCPS got evaluated on how well they explain their pension plan, I’m pretty sure they’d score Ineffective.

 If you’ve tried to learn, I bet you found it hard to get reliable answers.
 Onboarding is a whirlwind, and who do you even contact?
 HR?
 Your union?
 The Retirement Board?
 Hold times are long, paperwork is confusing, and what questions are you even supposed to ask?

-Most people give up after a while and go back to the 1,000 other things on their to-do list.
+Most people give up after a while and decide to worry about it later.
+You’ve got 1,000 other things on your to-do list anyway.

 After years working with DC educators on their finances, I put together the FAQ I wish somebody wrote for me when I got started.
 It includes the basics and a few case studies to help you think about handling your own pension.